Curse of the Devil (1973)

 The Film

-Curse of the Devil is much darker than the previous films.
-Werewolf Shadow (1971) was mostly set in the broad daylight, while Dr. Jekyll versus the Werewolf (1972) was a tongue-in-cheek tribute to the Universal moster films.
-The storyline is solid, the opening sequences set the scene and provide a good backdrop, while the main body of the film contains a large number of distinctive characters.
-The police chief is logical and proudly not superstitious, the engineer's daughters are naturally competitive over the only sophisticated man in the neighbourhood.
-Daninsky's feverish dreams bring to mind the later American Werewolf in London (1981).
-The pacing is often slow and deliberate but never drags; it takes a good 40 minutes before the wolf man appears, most of the film being build-up and scene setting, and when he does appear, it is only in a few brief scenes.
+The storyline is solid, the historical opening sequences set the scene and provide a good backdrop, while the main body of the film contains a large number of distinctive characters.
+The police chief is logical and proudly not superstitious, the engineer's daughters are naturally competitive over the only sophisticated man in the neighbourhood while Daninsky's feverish dreams bring to mind the later American Werewolf in London (1981).
+The pacing is often slow and deliberate but never drags; it takes a good 40 minutes before the wolf man appears, most of the film being build-up and scene setting and when he does appear it is only in a few short scenes, but as a result they do have a lot more impact and the sight of the lupine never becomes passé.
 The climax is relatively low-key, but the ending is strong.

 In Brief

-Any gore?
+Any gore or violence ?
 Plenty of blood.

-Any sex?
-A couple of nude scenes.
+Any sex or nudity?
+A couple of short topless and nude scenes.

+Who is it for?
 Certainly of interest to Euro-horror and Paul Naschy fans.
 The Hammer-horror style means that it should be of interest to most 1960s/70s horror fans.

 The DVD

-Visuals Original Aspect Ratio - 1.85:1 widescreen.
-Anamorphically enhanced.
+Visuals Original Aspect Ratio - 1.85:1 anamorphic widescreen.
 Colour.

 The disc is strong visually, good colours, minimal print damage or grain.
-The opening medieval scenes are worst.

 Subtitles None.